 Wyona Freysteinson, Ph.D.

-Dr. Freysteinson is an Associate Professor and full graduate faculty scholar at Nelda C. Stark College of Nursing at Texas Woman's University in Houston, Texas.
+Dr. Freysteinson is a Professor and full graduate faculty scholar at Nelda C. Stark College of Nursing at Texas Woman’s University in Houston, Texas.
 The PhD nursing science courses she teaches are writing for publication, literature review, scholarship and philosophy.
 In the masters in nursing program, she teaches theory and research.